Dr Carla Lever is a cultural anthropologist interested in spectacle, place and embodied practice in a South African context.

 Her interdisciplinary PhD examined the performative nature of national identities under former president Jacob Zuma, focussing particularly on embodied socio-political phenomena such as sport, public art interventions and political protest.

-Research Fellow, Graduate School of Development Policy and Practice, University of Cape Town
+Research Fellow, The Nelson Mandela School of Public Governance, University of Cape Town

 University of Sydney, PhD / Performance Studies